TrickyyRL/Jeem/README.md

 # alef-botter V2.11

+### NOTE: BY AGREEING TO USE THIS SCRIPT, YOU AGREE THAT I AM NOT RESPONSIBLE IF YOU GET CAUGHT USING THIS BY AN ADMINISTRATOR OR TEACHER.

 ## NEW FEATURE!
 MORE LLM MODEL OPTIONS!
 I have added some new models into this program.
 Check them out in the current models section 👍🤖